tobias-weiss-ai-xr/opendesk-edu/README.md

 # Disclaimer August 2023

-The current state of the Sovereign Workplace misses the component _Element Starter Edition_ because it is not generally available yet.

-Also does the Sovereign Workplace contain components that are going to be replaced.
+The current state of the Sovereign Workplace contain components that are going to be replaced.
 Like for example the UCS dev container monolith will be substituted by multiple Univention Management Stack containers.